prubach/kafka-slurm-agent/README.md

 3. Submit new jobs using the ``submitter.py``

 You can monitor the execution by opening http://localhost:6067/mon/stats/ on the host on which you've started the **monitor-agent**.

+## Demo project

+You can download and directly run a demonstration project: https://github.com/ilbsm/ksa_demo